 Dealing with menopause in the workplace

-Today is world menopause day and we’d like to highlight the importance of managing menopause at work for both the employee and the employer.
+Today is world menopause day, and we’d like to highlight the importance of managing menopause at work for both the employee and the employer.
 Around one in eight of the British workforce are women over 50, and by 2022 it is estimated that proportion will grow to around one in six.
 Most women over 50 will have, or have had, perimenopausal or menopausal symptoms that affect their work performance.
 For one in three women, these symptoms will be severe.
-Luckily ACAS has published guidance, which seeks to assist in a better understanding of the symptoms and how to best manage them at work.
+Luckily, ACAS has published guidance, which seeks to assist in a better understanding of the symptoms and how to best manage them at work.

 Salient points from the ACAS guidance include: